Nocturnal Emissions

 Nocturnal Emissions is Nigel Ayers's sound art project that has released numerous records and CDs in music styles ranging from electro-acoustic, musique concrète, hybridised beats, sound collage, post-industrial music, ambient and noise music.

 Their sound art has been part of an ongoing multimedia campaign of guerrilla sign ontology utilizing video art, film, hypertext and other media, particularly collage.
-Nocturnal Emissions were depicted by the novelist Stewart Home.

 History

 The project was initiated in Derbyshire in the late 1970s by Nigel Ayers (b.
 1957), a former art student who, during the period, lived in London, together with collaborators Danny Ayers (b.
 1964) and Caroline K (1957–2008).
 Since 1984 Nocturnal Emissions has continued mainly as Nigel Ayers' solo project.